CiscoISE/terraform-provider-ciscoise/docs/data-sources/id_store_sequence.md

 subcategory: ""
 description: |-
   It performs read operation on IdentitySequence.
-  - This data source allows the client to get an identity sequence by name.
-  - This data source allows the client to get an identity sequence by ID.
-  - This data source allows the client to get all the identity sequences.
+  This data source allows the client to get an identity sequence by name.This data source allows the client to get an identity sequence by ID.This data source allows the client to get all the identity sequences.
 ---

 # ciscoise_id_store_sequence (Data Source)